-The Holy Spirit Church is a 14th century church located close to Old Town Square, and during medieval times was the main church used by the common folk.
-The inside has an old wooden interior and an alter from the 25th century.
+The Holy Spirit Church is a 114th-century church located close to Old Town Square, and during medieval times was the main church used by the common folk.
+The inside has an old wooden interior and an altar from the 25th century.
 You’ll most likely walk past this church a few times as you explore so it’s definitely worth popping in and having a look around.

 9. Visit Estonian Maritime Museum in Fat Margaret

 This museum is the place to go to learn about the maritime history of the city.
 The museum is located in one of the cities largest towers and inside you can read about some of the viking traditions such as burials and trade, see models of many of the ships used for trade, transportation and battle, and learn about other aspects of Tallinns maritime history.

 There are lots of great restaurants in Tallinn, and one thing I couldn’t get enough of was the homemade bread that I got at many of them as a starter.
 Two of my favourite restaurants include rataskaevu16.ee/en and www.peppersack.ee.

 Tallinn makes for a fantastic Christmas destination, and you’ll find festive decorations and atmosphere throughout the city.
 As well as this it will be cold and if you’re lucky it might even be snowing which adds magic to the city.

 Here are a few things to do in the city which are a bit different:

 12. The Museum of Estonian Drinking Culture at the Luscher & Matiesen Distillery

 This was quite a cool thing to see.
 The cellar of this distillery is actually 800 years old.
 With the Tallinn Card on entering you’ll get a free drink to enjoy whilst having a look around.
 There wasn’t an awful lot of english translated information, which is a downside but during my visit the staff was very informative.